dcarrsf/webpack2-karma-jasmine-angularjs/README.md

-# karma-jasmine-phantom-es6
+# karma-jasmine-es6

-Testing environment for ES6 playground.
+Testing environment for ES6 playground with testing in Karma and Jasmine and building in Webpack.